pmocek/get-repository-id/README.md

-# Get Repository ID action
+# Get Repository Global Node ID action

-This action gets the ID of the specified GitHub repository.
+This action gets the [global node ID](https://docs.github.com/en/graphql/guides/using-global-node-ids) of the specified GitHub repository.

 It can be used in other actions, to make calls to the [GitHub GraphQL API](https://docs.github.com/en/graphql/overview/public-schema).

-Note that the ID provided by this action won't be the same as `$GITHUB_REPOSITORY_ID`.
+Note that the global node ID of a repository is not the same as its repository ID (i.e., [`GITHUB_REPOSITORY_ID`](https://docs.github.com/en/actions/learn-github-actions/variables#default-environment-variables)).

 ## Inputs